GuanlinLu/cisc325_assn4/README.md

 v1.2
 1.  star rate added in to review page.
 But I dt see a easy way to pass var of the star rate to the review side bar without real back end support.

+v1.3
+1. submit button fix
+2. the 3rd book added (also info page, review page and market page for book3 and 2) 3.text issue fixed
+4.login button remove